-In April there were 138 submissions from twenty-seven countries spread across five continents.
+In April there were 192 submissions from thirty countries across five continents.

 Remarks are by Dee Evetts, THF Monthly Kukai Commentator.
 He is an internationally known haiku poet and author of “The Conscious Eye” series on contemporary themes in Frogpond in the late 1990s and early 2000s.